thriveweb/deking-new/content/posts/2018-10-25-what’s-the-cost-of-a-patio-construction.md

   description: >-
     Find out how much it will cost to build your dream Patio in SE QLD.
 David explains that the cost of patio construction depends on a number of factors.
-  title: What's the Cost of Patio Construction in SE Queensland? | Deking Decks
+  title: 'What''s the Cost of Patio Construction in SE Queensland? | Deking '
 ---
 It’s the dream of pretty much every Queenslander: to build a patio extension on their house so they can entertain family and friends, or simply to set up a deck chair, lay back, and sip a cool drink or read a good book.
 As well as the practical benefits, a new deck can give you that warm holiday glow without leaving your own home.